hatchjaw/jacktrip-teensy/README.md

 targets = upload
 ```

-The various `client` working environments assist with assigning distinct MAC
-address and IP to Teens(y|ies).
-PlatformIO also defines `AUDIO_BLOCK_SAMPLES`
-which sets Teensy's audio block size.
+PlatformIO defines `AUDIO_BLOCK_SAMPLES` which sets Teensy's audio block size.

 ### Hardware

+Connect a computer running a jacktrip hub server to an ethernet switch.
 Teens(y|ies), running this program, with ethernet shield connected, should be
-attached, by an ethernet cable, to a computer running a jacktrip server.
+attached, by an ethernet cable, to the switch.

 ### Ethernet